kachan1208/hello-world/twilio.md

 There is no need to use `EThree.register()` method on Sign In flow.

 ## Step 4: Create a Twilio Channel
-Virgil doesn't provide you with any functionality to create or manage users's channels or massages.
+Virgil doesn't provide you with any functionality to create or manage users' channels or messages.
 So, now you have to use Twlio SDK to create a [channel for users conversation](https://www.twilio.com/docs/chat/channels).

 ## Step 5: Sign and Encrypt Messages
 Once you're a member of a channel, you can encrypt and send a message to it.
 You can find how to send messages to a channel using Twilio [here](https://www.twilio.com/docs/chat/channels#send-messages-to-a-channel).